Where do you dive?

 Boat rides to Grace Bay are the shortest, taking on average about 20 minutes.
-To North West Point and Pine Cay the ride is about 50 minutes and trips to southern sites are a little longer plus the bus ride to the marina takes longer, thereby making for a later return home.
+To North West Point and Pine Cay the ride is about 50 minutes and trips to southern sites are longer thereby making for a later return home.

 How many people go on the boat?

-We have 3 dive boats, all 36 ft and US Coastguard rated for 22-24 divers.
+We have 3 dive boats, all 36 ft and Coastguard rated for 20 divers.
 We put a maximum number of 16 divers on 2 of the boats and 14 on the third which is a little less beamy.
-There is plenty of room to move around.
-The average number of divers on the boat tends to be 10-12.
+There is plenty of room to move around and once in the water everyone spreads out.

 Do you separate experienced divers and new divers?